MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 In the context of WebView2, browser features adhere to the following design guidelines.

 *   Most features work the same in WebView2 and Microsoft Edge.
-If a feature doesn't make sense in the WebView2 context or for other reasons, the feature is modified or turned off.
+If a feature doesn't make sense in the context of WebView2 or for other reasons, the feature is modified or turned off.
 *   WebView2 features don't include Microsoft Edge branding.

 ## Features